 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Pork chops with pears, kale, and maple-shallot jam
+Pork chops with pears, kale, and maple-onion jam

 30–45 Minutes

-A quick jam of shallots, maple syrup, fresh pear, and apple cider vinegar casts an autumnal spell on pork chops, making this lean cut magically rich.
+A quick jam of onion, maple syrup, fresh pear, and apple cider vinegar casts an autumnal spell on pork chops, making this lean cut magically rich.

 In your bag

-- 1 bunch organic Red Russian or other kale (about ½ pound)
+• 1 bunch organic kale or other leafy greens (about ½ pound)

 Nutrition per serving